 Please also see the related topic, County Lines, in Related Information.

-This could be a case of a bank error, fraud or identity theft (see question Q506 for further information about identity theft).
+This could be a case of a bank error, fraud or identity theft.
+See also Q506 (What is identity theft and what can be done about it?) for further information about identity theft.

 If you think all of your credit/debit card(s) details could have been compromised you should contact the relevant banks and the credit card companies to stop your cards, as necessary.

-If you think you have been the victim of identity theft you should ensure personal and financial information is kept secure, shredded or otherwise destroyed (do not put such material in the bin or take it to the dump/tip.
+If you think you have been the victim of identity theft, moving forward, you should ensure personal and financial information is kept secure, shredded or otherwise destroyed to prevent any further incidents.
+Do not put such material in the bin or take it to the dump/tip.

 For more information, please see the websites in Related Information.